 Recently, a group of researchers set out to investigate drumming-associated brain changes.

-The authors, from Bergmannsheil University Clinic and the biopsychology research unit at Ruhr-Universität, both in Bochum, Germany, published their paper in the journal Brain and Behavior.
+The authors, from Bergmannsheil University Clinic and the biopsychology research unit at Ruhr-Universität, both in Bochum, Germany, published their paper in the journal

 To investigate, the scientists recruited 20 professional drummers who had an average of 17 years of drumming experience and practiced for an average of 10.5 hours each week.
 They also recruited 24 control subjects who did not play any musical instruments.

 The scientists used MRI scanning technology to measure various aspects of their brains’ structure and function.

 In general, these studies have examined changes in cortical gray matter, which includes regions responsible for perception, memory, speech, decision making, and much more.

 In the latest study, however, the authors focused on white matter — the information superhighway of the brain.